-If requested by an opposing team or the ETF2L staff you'll be required to upload your demos, team leaders will always get an email from ETF2L staff if a player of the match played is affected by the demo request made.
-You must upload your demos on your dashboard, 3rd party sites are not accepted.
+If requested by an opposing team or the ETF2L staff you'll be required to upload your demos.
+Team leaders should always get an email from ETF2L staff if a player from the match played is affected by the demo request.
+You must upload your demos through your dashboard; 3rd party sites are not accepted.
 After uploading they will be checked by an admin to see if the demo matches the official.
 Once the demo gets accepted they'll appear on the match page.

 Every team has the right to request up to two demos from any opposing player up to 48 hours after the match was scheduled to start.
 The admin team can request any amount of demos until the season/cup ends so you need to keep all your demos until the season is officially wrapped up.

 Pauses can happen due to many reasons.
 If you need a pause due to a reason tell your opponents in chat, make sure it isn't dead chat as dead chat can only be read by teammates.
 Once you request a pause give your opponents 15-20 seconds to pause or respond.
 In this way they can make sure they're not in the middle of a push or something similar.

 Pausing and un-pausing gets done with the "Pause" command in the console.
 So make sure that only one person does it or you'll get awkward situation where you're wasting match time due to the game pausing and un-pausing several times.